NidalShater/AlgoPerfromanceComparison/README.md

   * __AVLBTree > BTree> Hash Table> List > TreeMap__
 * As we said before Theoretically: BTree are better than Linked-list and Hash Table In the searching operations, and we approve this practically as shown in the chart above, because to search in a tree is better than to search in a sequential order.
 * As shown in the graph we can also see:
-  * AVLBtree is better than B-Tree, because searching in balanced tree is faster than searching in unbalanced one.
+  * AVLBtree is better than Binary trees, because searching in balanced tree is faster than searching in unbalanced one.
   * Hash Table is better than List, because the Hash Table use the Keys and the values to search.